Want number of Indian students in France to climb to 20,000 by 2025: French minister | Education

 France wants the number of Indian students in the country to rise to 20,000 by 2025, French Foreign Minister Catherine Colonna said on Wednesday.

-''We want the number of Indian students to rise up to 20,000 by 2025.
-I know it's an ambitious target, but I also know that between India and France, sky is the limit,'' she said during an interaction with students at the Lady Shri Ram College here.
+''So, I guess the appeal for France among Indian students is as strong as ever and that is very heartwarming to me.
+We also want to expand the scope of fields open to Indian students.
+Our business schools are among the best in the world, but so are our engineering schools and our public universities.

+''We are working hard to enlarge the scope of our cooperation to skill development and professional training in economic sectors where France is at the top, including in areas such as aeronautics, transports and automotives, energy, hospitality and food, fashion, graphic arts and design among others,'' Colonna said.

-The French minister stressed that gender balance was a necessity in the field of education.
+The minister stressed that gender balance was a necessity in the field of education.

-''Much has changed when it comes to gender balance but we are still not there yet,'' she said.
+''Much has changed when it comes to gender balance but we are still not there yet President Macron made it one of the great causes of his two mandates, for France as well as internationally.
+At the national level, we have introduced new measures in order to fill the so-called 'gender pay gap'.

+''At the European level, the equality between women and men was also one of the key priorities of the French presidency of the European Union that just ended in June 2022.
+We managed to get a deal signed by all the member states, creating strong and binding rules of gender balance at the level of the company boards.
+This new European law called 'Women on Boards' will be a huge change in the whole European Union,'' she said.

 As part of her official visit from September 13-15, Colonna will travel to Mumbai for engagements with industry leaders and site visits on Thursday.